qgis/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

    .. contents::
       :local:

-When your project includes 3D layers you can create a side view, an elevation profile along a line.
-Vector, raster, mesh and point clouds layers are supported 3D layer formats that can be used to create an elevation profile.
+The :guilabel:`Elevation Profile` panel is a plotting tool for side view, for visualizing elevation data along a line.
+It supports vector, raster, mesh and point cloud layers.
+Data can be of 2D or 3D type.

-You can open a new empty Elevation Profile view from the menu via :menuselection:`View -->` |layoutItem3DMap| :menuselection:`Elevation Profile`
+To add an elevation profile view, go to :menuselection:`View -->` |layoutItem3DMap| :menuselection:`Elevation Profile` menu.

-You can create several Elevation Profile views from the menu!
-When the first one is docked, they are piled on top of each other.
-Please undock the last added Elevation Profile view to see the previous created view.
+You can add as many profile views as you want, and they can be docked, piled on top of each other, or floating.

 .. _figure_elevation_tool_interaction: